TheFirewallDragon/Code-Academy-Certificates/README.md

 <h1>Code-Academy-Certificates</h1>
 <p>
-Below is a complete list of every certificate I have earned on <a href="https://www.codecademy.com/">Code Academy</a> so far.
+Below is a complete list of all certificate I have earned on <a href="https://www.codecademy.com/">Code Academy</a>, totaling 16 so far.
 The same information and more can be obtained directly on my Code Academy <a href="https://www.codecademy.com/profiles/AccesscodeTalker">profile page</a>.
 </p>
 <ul>
   <li>Open Spot 1</li>